Our Definitive Guide to Contact Center Services

 Make sure to evaluate your business resources and contact center needs.
 From there, you’ll arrive at an informed business decision.

-5. Consider six factors for choosing a service provider
+5. Consider six factors when choosing a service provider

 Now, it’s time to look for a contact center support provider.
 Consider such key factors as:

-• Business credentials: Check their licenses, certifications, and awards/recognition.
+• Business credentials: Check their licenses, certifications, and awards and recognition.

 • Service types: Choose among on-premises, CCaaS, or hosted contact centers based on your contact center needs.